 While often difficult to prove, pregnancy-related discrimination, like other forms of discrimination can result in substantial monetary rewards and settlements when all of the evidence is gathered correctly.

 In cases of retaliation, where an employee has taken a leave and then been discharged, or where an employee reports discrimination or participates in an investigation and then is penalized, rewards can be similarly quite large if proven satisfactorily.

-Pregnancy discrimination is on the rise in many sectors of private employment, particularly in male dominated industries.
-Construction, sales, mining, manufacturing, and maintenance all shows signs of increasing negative treatment for women who are pregnant or suspected of being pregnant.
+Pregnancy discrimination is on the rise in many sectors of private employment, particularly in male-dominated industries.
+Construction, sales, mining, manufacturing, and maintenance all show signs of increasing negative treatment for women who are pregnant or suspected of being pregnant.

 CASE IN POINT